Register now

 Webinar: Emigrating to New Zealand for Anaesthetic Technicians

-Learn about the four steps to emigration for Anaesthetic Technicians from the New Zealand Medical Sciences Council of New Zealand, Kiwi Health Jobs, Immigration New Zealand, and Te Whatu Ora's Health Immigration Service.
+Learn about the four steps to emigration for Anaesthetic Technicians from the New Zealand Medical Sciences Council of New Zealand, Kiwi Health Jobs, Immigration New Zealand, and Health New Zealand - Te Whatu Ora's Health Immigration Service.

 Natalie, a healthcare professional who relocated from the UK also shares why she thinks New Zealand is such a fantastic place to live and work.